Create a Website Account - Manage notification subscriptions, save form progress and more.

 While our Utilities Division maintains traffic control signals, the Public Works Department is not responsible for maintenance of street lighting.
 If you need to report a street light that is not working, please call Alliant Energy at 1-800-255-4268, or report the problem online at: Alliant Energy - Report a Street Light for Repair

-This voluntary program offered by SLWA (Service Line Warranties of America will provide warranty protection to help cover the costs of an unexpected repair to sewer lines.
+This voluntary program offered by SLWA (Service Line Warranties of America will provide warranty protection to help cover the costs of an unexpected repair to your exterior sewer/septic lines.
 The program is aimed to help mitigate some of the risks that homeowners in Marshalltown often face.
 Customers are often unaware that they are responsible for the sewer service lines that go from the utility connection to their home.
 If these lines break or leak, repairs can be very expensive.
 The Service Line Warranty program offers customers an affordable way to avoid the unexpected and often large expenses involved with a sewer line break.

 National League of Cities